HOW TO START A PROFITABLE SNAIL FARMING IN NIGERIA

 Conduct Market Research:

-Don’t make the costly mistake of starting your snail farming business without conducting adequate and due market research in order to determine the viability of the business.
-Though we talked about snails being in high demand due to the high consumption, yet it still does not take the place of a proper market study.
+Don’t make the costly mistake of starting your snail farming business without conducting adequate and due market research to determine the viability of the business.
+Though we talked about snails being in high demand due to the high consumption, it still does not take the place of a proper market study.
 Here are important reasons you must carry out a market research:

 • Helps to understand the present market demand